-Date Action By or With Whom Taken Manual Ref. § Column 5 May 4-10 Period during which early voting ballot board may meet to count ballots received from outside the United States if the early voting clerk certifies that all ballots mailed from outside the United States have been received.
-Early Voting Ballot Board 16.74(f)(1) +3 thru +9 May 4 -12 PERIOD FOR OFFICIAL CANVASS.
-Mayor sets exact day and hour.
-City secretary records results in election register as soon as practicable after canvass.
-[Canvass may occur before 11 th day only if all FPCA ballots have been received and the EVBB has completed the count of provisional ballots.]
-City Council/ City Secretary 9.42(b) 9.44 +3 thru +11 May 4 -12 Completion before canvass of report of early votes cast for each candidate or measure, by election precinct.
-City Secretary 16.87 +3 thru +11 May 4 -12 AFTER CANVASS, ISSUE CERTIFICATES OF ELECTION, except that if a recount has been requested, the certificate of election for that office may not be issued until after the recount.
-Mayor 12.23 +3 thru +11 May 4 - 24 Partial manual count of electronically counted ballots must begin not later than 72 hours after polls close and be completed by the +21 st day. +21 st day is Sat, May 22.
-The date is extended to Mon, May 24.
-City Secretary 9.45 +3 thru +21 (+23) Thur May 6 Last day to receive a ballot from outside the United States, from a non-military voter , IF cancellation or receipt mark indicates ballot was placed for delivery by 7 pm on election day.
-City Secretary 16.58(b) +5 Fri May 7 Last day to receive an FPCA ballot from a member of the U.S. Armed Services or Merchant Marines or a spouse or dependent of a member.
+Date Action By or With Whom Taken Manual Ref. § Column 5 May 10 - Tue May 31 Partial manual count of electronically counted ballots must begin not later than 72 hours after polls close and be completed by the +21st day.
+Note: Deadline falls on Sat, May 28 and Mon, May 30 is Memorial Day, so the deadline moves to Tue.
+City Secretary 11.31 +3 thru +21 (+25) Thu May 12 Last day to receive a ballot from outside the United States, from a non-military voter , IF cancellation or receipt mark indicates ballot was placed for delivery by 7 p.m. on election day.
+City Secretary 9.50(b)(1) +5 Fri May 13 Last day to receive an FPCA ballot from a member of the U.S. Armed Services or Merchant Marines or a spouse or dependent of a member.
 NO cancellation or receipt mark showing date placed for delivery is required on these ballots.
-City Secretary 16.58(b) +6 May 7 Last day for provisional voter to present ID to voter registrar or execute required affidavit.
-Voter Registrar 16.261(g) +6 May 7 Last day for voter registrar to complete the review of provisional ballots.
-Voter Registrar 9.41(d) +6 May 7 Type A elected officials may qualify and assume duties of office [LGC §22.006].
-The statute states 5 th day after election, excluding Sundays.
-The resulting day is the 6 th day after.
+City Secretary 9.26(d)(3) +6 May 13 Last day for provisional voter to present ID to voter registrar or execute required affidavit.
+Voter Registrar 10.30(d) +6 May 13 Last day for voter registrar to complete the review of provisional ballots.
+Voter Registrar 10.30(d) +6 May 13 Last day for a vote-by-mail voter to cure certain deficiencies in the carrier envelope.
+Voter 6.72 +6 May 13 Type A elected officials may qualify and assume duties of office [LGC §22.006].
+The statute states 5th day after election, excluding Sundays.
+The resulting day is the 6th day after.
 Officials may not take office until the canvass is complete unless the election was cancelled.
-Candidate with City Secretary 12.34 +6 May 7, 2022 NOTE for May 7 , 2022 : IF City maintains a website, deadline to post on website the requirements and deadline for filing for candidacy of each elected office of the political subdivision.
-NOTE: See Endnotes for additional information that must be posted on the website.
-City Secretary N/A 365th
+Candidate with City Secretary 11.23(a) +6 Sun May 15 - Mon May 23 ORDERING OF RUNOFF ELECTION, if necessary, not later than 5th day after canvass.
+City Council or Mayor [endnote 3] 12.01(c)(2) +8 thru +16 Mon May 16 Last day for Voter Registrar to designate a time of delivery of provisional ballots to the general custodian of election records or presiding judge of the EVBB.
+Time must occur before EVBB convenes.
+The +7 day is May 14, a Sat.
+This deadline is extended to Mon.
+Voter Registrar 10.30(d) +7 (+9) May 16 Last day for general custodian of election records or presiding judge of the early voting ballot board to retrieve the provisional ballots from the voter registrar.
+City Secretary or Judge of EVBB 10.30(d) +9